Lynching of Jake Davis: Background

-Miscegenation is the interbreeding of people who are considered to be members of different races and was heavily frowned upon in the American south.
+Miscegenation is the interbreeding of people who are considered to be members of different races and was heavily frowned upon in America.
 The historical taboo surrounding white–black relationships among American whites can be seen as a historical consequence of the oppression and racial segregation of African Americans.
 In many U.S. states, interracial marriage was already illegal when the term miscegenation was coined in 1863.
 Before that, it was called "amalgamation".

 Interracial relationships were heavily frowned upon and legal bans on Interracial marriages weren't struck down until the Loving v.
 Virginia case.
 This was a landmark civil rights decision of the U.S. Supreme Court in which the Court ruled, on June 12, 1967, that laws banning interracial marriage violate the Equal Protection and Due Process Clauses of the Fourteenth Amendment to the U.S. Constitution.
 This case was necessary as bans on interracial relationships were not repealed like other Jim Crow laws by the Civil Rights Act of 1964.